MKSx/reverse-shell/docs/agent/reverse-shell-agent_stdin.md

 ### SEE ALSO

-* [reverse-shell-agent](reverse-shell-agent.md)	 - Agents listening for remote commands
+* [reverse-shell-agent](reverse-shell-agent.md)	 - A Go agents listening for remote commands